The importance of emotional healing

 Psalm 9:13 ESV Be gracious to me, O Lord!
 See my affliction from those who hate me, O you who lift me up from the gates of death,

 Psalm 119:50-52 ESV This is my comfort in my affliction, that your promise gives me life.
 The insolent utterly deride me, but I do not turn away from your law.
 When I think of your rules from of old, I take comfort, O Lord.

-We need to recognise that while we were feeling hurt, we too have sinned.
+We need to recognise that while we were feeling hurt, we too have sinned by judging those who have sinned against us.
 God has declared that Jesus, the perfect sinless Son of God, has been entrusted with judging every person on earth.
 Only Jesus has the right to judge us because He died to purchase us from eternal death.

 John 5:22 ESV Moreover, the Father judges no one, but has entrusted all judgment to the Son,

 We need to recognize that people hurt us because they have been hurt themselves.
 Jesus went to the cross for those sins against our offenders too.
 Jesus often addressed the conditions of people’s hearts before their sins.
 Like the woman caught in adultery, the Samaritan woman by the well, or Peter after he betrayed Jesus three times, Jesus did not name their sins specifically but in His great love and compassion, He addressed the shame or pain behind their sinful actions.
 Jesus did not come into the world to condemn us but to save us.
 If we are to truly follow Jesus, we should also choose not to condemn others and ourselves for what has happened in our past.